 Patagonia is rated moderate meaning we’ll be hiking every day and you'll have options nearly every day to shorten or lengthen your hike if you choose.
 Our daily hiking options typically range between 2-12 miles, including some flat, gradual and steep terrain.

 Though we'll be gazing at peaks that are at elevations higher than 11,000 feet, our hikes never take us above 5,000 feet.

 Hiking in Patagonia allows for a fair amount of flexibility.
 The majority of our hikes originate from our accommodations and will have at least two daily options.
 There are multiple miradores (viewpoints) along each trail so you can head back to the inn for a little siesta if you don't feel up for a full day on the trail.
 On the other hand, if you're looking to push yourself and want a full day of hiking, you can cover a lot of mileage and still get back in time for dinner.

 Our recommended guideline is to exercise for at least 60 minutes a few times per week at least 1-2 months in advance of the trip by hiking, walking, jogging or cycling.
 If you live in an area that’s flat, be sure to add in some climbs.
 Don't hesitate to reach out with any questions regarding your physical suitability for this trip.

 where we stay

-While in Patagonia, we'll stay in hotels for 6 nights and a remote luxury mountain lodge for 2 nights.
+While in Patagonia, we'll stay in a combination of boutique hotels & a luxury mountain lodge.
 The Argentine culture is incredibly hospitable and where we stay adds charm and value.
 Ready to experience Patagonia?
 Vamos!